GamesTrap/TRAP/README.md

 > Note: If the repository has already been cloned non-recursively, use `git submodule update --init` to clone the necessary submodules.

 TRAP uses _Premake 5_ as a build generation tool.
 Follow [these](https://premake.github.io/download.html) instructions in order to install it.
+Also make sure you have [Python 3](https://www.python.org/downloads/) installed and accessible via ```python3``` as it is needed by some scripts.

 Then, execute one of the generator scripts in the GeneratorScripts folder.